tim-ts-chu/design-pattern/README.md

 Design Pattern
 ==============
-Exercises of design pattern in Python
+This repository is used for documenting personal learning notes and exercises of design pattern in Python.
+These notes and examples can refer to the book "Head First Design Patterns."
+However, the book uses Java to demonstration the idea, but I prefer to use Python to practice, so I try to modify some examples in order to fit Python style.
+Besides the definition, rules, and examples documents, I also write down some addtinoal possible applications of each pattern based on my personal experience of being a software engineer.

 Note: the diagram used in the document is not real UML.
-It is just a illustration for easily understanding.
+It is just a easily illustration what each example is going on and the idea behind them.

 Table of Content
 ----------------